kaist-ami/JointDiT/README.md

 This section explains how to prepare your dataset and run the training code.
 Please read it carefully.

+Since we use a internal dataset for training, we are unable to release the dataset itself.
+Instead, we provide a detailed guide on how to prepare your own dataset using public tools and models.

 JointDiT requires **paired data** of `(image, depth map, text prompt)`.
 If you only have raw images (`.png` or `.jpg`), follow the three-step preprocessing pipeline below to generate the required depth and text annotations.
 ---

 ### 🧹 Preprocessing Pipeline